hongymagic/react-number-input/README.md

 received the current number as its first argument and the `Event` object as second argument.

-## Behaviour

-* You get raw, unchange event object `onChange`
-* You get filtered, modified `event.target.value` `onBlur`

-Basically, it allows users to enter anything they want by default.
-Only `onBlur`, we change that to map to whatever is specified in `format` property.

 ## Contributing / Developing / Running demo

 If you're thinking of contributing, there are a number of npm scripts you